WILLIAM C. SENNETT INSTITUTE FOR MERCY AND CATHOLIC STUDIES

 - Combating racism

 The Center will also collaborate with the Diocese of Erie to provide educational opportunities that can vitalize faith/reason through public scholarship and hospitable dialogue.

-The Endowed Chair in Mercy and Catholic Studies owes its birth to the generosity of two Erie Catholics and college trustees: immediate past president, William C. Sennett and the late Charles A. Dailey, Jr.
+The Institute for Mercy and Catholic Studies owes its birth to the generosity of two Erie Catholics and college trustees: William C. Sennett and the late Charles A. Dailey, Jr.

-Dr. Mary Hembrow Snyder, Professor of Religious Studies, is the first recipient to hold the Endowed Chair in Mercy & Catholic Studies.
-A member of the faculty of Mercyhurst University since 1986, Dr. Snyder has a doctorate in theology from St. Michael's College, University of Toronto, and has authored/edited four books, the most recent being Joan Chittister: Essential Writings, edited with Mary Lou Kownacki and published by Orbis Books in July 2014.
+Dr. Mary Hembrow Snyder, Professor of Religious Studies, was the first person to serve as Director of the Institute of Mercy & Catholic Studies.
+A member of the faculty of Mercyhurst University from 1986 to 2020, Dr. Snyder has a doctorate in theology from St. Michael's College, University of Toronto, and has authored/edited four books, the most recent being Joan Chittister: Essential Writings, edited with Mary Lou Kownacki and published by Orbis Books in July 2014.

 The William C. Sennett Institute for Mercy and Catholic Studies has sponsored a variety of public events and lectures, including:

 Sept.
 25, 2019